BulletMC/Bullet/README.md

 # How to get started

 Read the <a href="https://bulletmc.gitbook.io/bullet/getting-started">getting started</a> on the wiki!
 You can also find much more information about things like custom events, commands, packets, and more.
+> [!NOTE]
+The wiki has not been updated for v2 of bullet

 # License